jhpyle/docassemble/_docs/initial.md

 answers on the server if [background tasks] are still running.)
 If `exit link` is `logout`, then if the user is logged in, the user will be logged out and then redirected to the `exit url`, but if the user is not logged in, this will have the same effect as `leave`.
+If `exit link` is `exit_logout`, the user's interview answers will be deleted, they will be logged out if they are logged in, and they will be redirected to the `exit url`.

 <a name="exit url"></a>If an `exit url` is provided, the user will be
 redirected to the given URL when they click the "Exit" link.
 If no